 What Britt loves to do besides chemistry: "I like to go hiking with my kids and cooking feasts with my wonderful tribe of friends in Narberth."

-I am a third year graduate student in the Chemistry Department at Bryn Mawr College.
-I received my B.S. in Chemistry with a Biochemistry focus from Waynesburg University in 2016.
+I am a fifth year graduate student in the Chemistry Department at Bryn Mawr College.
+I received my B.S. in Chemistry with a Biochemistry focus from Waynesburg University in 2016 and I recieved my M.A. in Chemistry from Bryn Mawr College in 2019.
 I am a part of the Burgmayer lab that focuses on bioinorganic synthetic chemistry, specifically on synthetic modeling of molybdenum cofactor.

 Why Bryn Mawr?
 Bryn Mawr’s graduate program is a unique gem amongst graduate programs which offers the intimacy and individualized attention of a small program while also having the quality education of a larger institution.
 My favorite thing about Bryn Mawr is the opportunity to gain hands-on experience teaching and mentoring in a lab setting, that is not always available in graduate programs.